Mei Zhanchun: Persecution and death in China

 Mei arrived in China in 1902 and adopted the Chinese name Father Mei Zhanchun.

 He was kidnapped in 1923 and a large ransom was demanded.
 He was moved many times between Hubei and Henan provinces while in custody and died after three months because one of the kidnappers shot him in the stomach with a poisoned bullet.
 Shortly before dying, he said that, “I am happy to die for the Chinese.
 I lived in China for the Chinese and now I am happy to die for them.”

 His remains were transferred to a memorial structure called the Mei Pavilion.

 Erection of Memorial

 After the involvement of the Italian government and Vatican, a hospital by the name Father Mei Memorial Catholic hospital was erected as his memorial in Hankou.

 Demolition of Memorial

 In 1952, all the missionaries were expelled from China and the hospital was renamed from Father Mei Memorial Catholic Hospital to Wuhan Jinyintan Hospital.
-In 2008, hospital was destroyed and moved to another location.
+In 2008, the hospital was destroyed and moved to another location.